 Bosch Charging systems, as used on some BMW motorcycles and Volkswagen Cars

-Some time in the early to mid '90s
+Written some time in the early to mid '90s

 BMW boxers use a Bosch charging system.
 This article will describe how they work, as well as the ways in which they don't.
 There seem to be three basic ways in which they misbehave.